 Wrongful Death Damages

-If a member of your immediate family passed away following a personal injury accident in Allegheny County, PA, you may be able to recover additional damages for funeral and burial expenses, loss of future income, and more through a wrongful death case.
-Our team of Monroeville lawyers can evaluate your case and help you take legal action.
+If a member of your immediate family passed away following a personal injury accident in Allegheny County, PA, you may be able to recover additional damages for:

-Pennsylvania only gives the victims of someone else’s negligence two years from the date of the accident to hold them liable for their actions.
+Pennsylvania typically gives victims two years from the date of the accident to hold one or more parties liable for their actions, according to Pa.
+C.S.A. § 5524.
 If you do not file a personal injury lawsuit before this deadline arrives, you may lose the opportunity to do so.

 Complete a Free Case Evaluation form now

-If you or a loved one was a victim of a personal injury accident in Monroeville or elsewhere in Allegheny County, Pennsylvania, the team at Berger and Green is here for you.
-Our Monroeville personal injury attorneys can review your case for free.
+If you or a loved one was a victim of an accident in Monroeville or elsewhere in Allegheny County, Pennsylvania, the team at Berger and Green is here for you.
+Our Monroeville personal injury attorneys can handle your case while you recover from your injuries.